How Many DUIs Until I Have To Get a Breathalyzer in My Car?

 If you are caught driving on a suspended license after a conviction, the court can order that the device be installed on your vehicle once that suspension is lifted.

-Of course these driving restrictions are instated only after any jail time and license suspension periods have been completed.
+Of course, these driving restrictions are instated only after any jail time and license suspension periods have been completed.
 Drivers may also apply for restricted licenses which, if granted, can mean a longer period of time with the device.

-A DUI conviction stays on the record for ten years making it conceivable that an individual who is convicted at 22 years old, and having a clean record for the subsequent nine years, will face second offense penalties if convicted of another DUI at the age of 31.
+A DUI conviction stays on the record for ten years making it conceivable that an individual who is convicted at 22 years old, and has a clean record for the subsequent nine years, will face second offense penalties if convicted of another DUI at the age of 31.

 The stakes are high for DUI offenders in California, even for those facing the conviction for the first time.
 Having a qualified attorney by your side may be your only chance of escaping the heavy penalties associated with the offense.
 Having the breathalyzer installed directly onto your vehicle may not seem troublesome at first, but once you consider the cost and inconvenience of installation not to mention the embarrassment of having to drive with one you will think again.